Graph isomorphism in quasipolynomial time parameterized by treewidth: Canonization of Hypergraphs

 \paragraph{Covers} A \emph{cover} of a set $\CX\in\obj(V)$ is a set $\CC=\{C_1,\ldots,C_c\}$ such that $\CX=C_1\cup\ldots\cup C_c$ where $\emptyset\neq C_i\subseteq\CX$ for all $C_i\in\CC$.
 In contrast to a partition, the sets $C_i,C_j$ are not necessarily disjoint for $i\neq j$.
 We say that $\CC$ is the \emph{singleton cover} if $|\CC|=1$ and we say that $\CC$ is the \emph{cover into singletons} if $|C_i|=1$ for all $C_i\in\CC$.
 A cover $\CC$ of $\CX$ is called \emph{sparse} if $|C_i|\leq\frac{1}{2}|\CX|$ for all $C_i\in\CC$.

 \paragraph{The Covering Technique} Extending the partitioning technique, we suggest a technique to handle covers.
 In this setting, we assume that we have given some object $\CX\in\obj(V)$ for which we can define a cover $\CC=\{C_1,\ldots,C_c\}$ in an isomorphism-invariant way.
-Also here, we assume that $2\leq|\CC|\leq 2^{\polylog|V|}$ is bounded by some quasipolynomial in $|V|$.
+Also here, we assume that $2\leq|\CC|\leq 2^{\polylog|V|}$.
 The goal is the computation of a canonical labeling of $\CX$ using an efficient recursion.